SSH is a network protocol that allows users to securely access and manage remote servers.

 ssh [username]@[server-ip]

-If everything is set up correctly, you should be able to log in to the server without a password.
+If everything is configured correctly, you should be able to log into the server without a password.

 Disable Password Authentication

-With SSH keys configured, you may consider disabling password authentication for added security.
+With the SSH key, you may want to disable password authentication for increased security.

-This can be set in the server’s /etc/ssh/sshd_config
+This can be configured in the server’s /etc/ssh/sshd_config

 sudo vim /etc/ssh/sshd_config